wajihullahbaig/text-processor-task/README.md

 # Text processing task
 A text processing task for NER using Spacy, Summarization using HF, searching summarization using TF-IDF

+# Running the code.
+Please make sure you have unzipped the file lookups.zip file before trying out the code

 # Task 1
 NER using Spacy
 1- Create the dataset for training